Foso/Jetpack-Compose-Playground/docs/layout/row.md

     }
 }
 ```
 Row takes an Arrangement parameter.
-When you set it to **Arrangement.Center**, the children of Row will aligned in the center of Row.
+When you set it to **Arrangement.Center**, the children of Row will be aligned in the center of Row.

 <p align="left">
   <img src ="../../images/layout/row/arrange_center.png" />